yaya2devops/aws-cloud-project-bootcamp/journal/week5.md

 We have to first start updading our libary before creating the script.
 It also includes a custom module (lib.db) for database operations.

 ####  Step 0 : Custom Library Inspections
-1. Create query_value function in our self made libary `db.py` to simplify the retrieval of a single value from the database.
+1. Create `query_value` function in our custom-built library `db.py` to simplify the retrieval of a single value from the database.

 ```python
   def query_value(self, sql, params={}):